AnyLog-co/documentation/examples/Image Mapping.md

 ## Example Policy

 The policy below can be applied to the data above to retrieve the columns of interest.
-When applied on the data the following proceeses generate the info of interest:
+When the policy is applied (on the data) the following processes generate the info of interest:

 1. The ID of the policy is named to be "id_image_mapping" - if an ID is not included in the policy, an ID will be dynamically added when the policy is added to the ledger.
-2. The DBMS and Table are provided as "edgex" and "image" respectively.
+2. The DBMS and Table are provided in the policy as "edgex" and "image" respectively.
-3. The Source represents the source of the data, it will be provided by the ***bring*** function applied to the "deviceName" attribute in the data to retrieve the value - "Camera001".
+3. The Source attribute in the policy represents the source of the data, it will be provided by the ***bring*** function applied to the "deviceName" attribute in the data (to retrieve the value - "Camera001").
    If the source data does not have a "deviceName" attribute, it will use the default value ("12).
-   If a "deviceName" attribute is missing, it will use the value "0" to represent the data source.
+   If a "deviceName" attribute is missing, it will use the value "0" to represent that data source is not represented.
-4. The "readings" attributes mapps to the name of the readings attribute in the data.
-If a "readings" attribute is missing, it is assumed that the data does not contain the readings under a special key.
+4. The "readings" attributes in the policy maps to the name of the readings attribute in the data.
+If a "readings" attribute is missing, it is assumed that the data does not contain the readings under a special attribute.
-5. In this example the data readings appear as a list under the "readings" keyword such that:
+5. In the data example above, the data readings appear as a list under the "readings" attribute.
+Therefore, the policy below identifies the "readings" attribute and identifies the needed info such that:
     a. ***Timestamp*** value is generated from the function now().
-    b. ***Profilename*** is derived from the "profilename" attribute.
+    b. ***Profilename*** is derived from the "profilename" attribute (within the readings attribute).
-    c. ***ValueType*** is derivrd from the "valueType" attribute.
+    c. ***ValueType*** is derivrd from the "valueType" attribute (within the readings attribute).
     d.
 The ***file*** attribute describes the file info as follows:
     * It is a blob type of info.
     * It is derived from the "binaryValue" attribute.
     * It will be placed in a file with an extension "png".
-    * It is uniquely reprented by the Hash value (based on md5 hashing).
+    * It is uniquely identified by the Hash value (based on md5 hashing).

 This process ends with a table ***image*** assigned to a database ***edgex*** that includes the following columns:
 a.
 Timestamp - the current time